killianarts/grug_stack_setup/README.md

-The GRUG stack is a [Hypermedia-Driven Application](https://htmx.org/essays/hypermedia-driven-applications/) development environment that enables full-stack developers to develop cutting-edge applications without the complexity of modern Single Page Application development.
+The Grug Stack is a [Hypermedia-Driven Application](https://htmx.org/essays/hypermedia-driven-applications/) development environment that enables full-stack developers to develop cutting-edge applications without the complexity of modern Single Page Application development.